 Composers searching for the contest in chamber music composition should follow the "Composition" link in the menu bar, above.

-Extended DEADLINE for postmark or emailing of application(s): Tuesday, March 28, 2017, with extensions available by emailed request.
+DEADLINE for postmark or emailing of application(s): Tuesday, March 28, 2017, with extensions available by emailed request.

 WHAT CONTESTANTS WIN: